-Now, it is worth mentioning here that we actually can skip step 2 and use Pandas read_json method to import the JSON data to a dataframe.
-Here’s a full working example on how to save JSON data with only the Pandas package:
+Now, it is worth mentioning that we can skip step 2 and use Pandas read_json method to import the JSON data to a dataframe.
+Here is a full working example of how to save JSON data with only the Pandas package:

-In the next section, we will have a look at how to read JSON data from a URL and save it as an Excel file.
+In the next section, we will look at how to read JSON data from a URL and save it as an Excel file.

 JSON to Excel: Reading data from a URL

-In the previous section, we learned, step-by-step, how to automatically convert JSON data to an Excel file in Python.
-Here, we are going to use the same steps, but we are going to read the data from a URL.
-First, we are going to look at a simple example where we can use the same code as above.
-However, we are going to change the string so that it is pointing at the URL location instead of a directory.
+In the previous section, we learned how to automatically convert JSON data to an Excel file in Python step-by-step.
+Here, we will use the same steps but read the data from a URL.
+First, we will look at a simple example using the same code as above.
+However, we will change the string so that it is pointing at the URL location instead of a directory.

-Now, as you can see, we managed to read this JSON file with Python and save it as an Excel file using Pandas.
-In the next section, we will look at a bit more complex JSON file where the data is nested.
+As you can see, we managed to read this JSON file with Python and save it as an Excel file using Pandas.
+In the next section, we will look at a more complex JSON file where the data is nested.

 Nested JSON data to Excel

 In this section, we will look at a bit more complex example.
-Now, there are times when the JSON data is nested and if we use the method above the Excel file will be messy.
+Sometimes the JSON data is nested, and if we use the method above, the Excel file will be messy.
 Luckily, we can fix this by using json_normalize from Pandas and the requests module:

 In the code chunk above, we first imported requests and then json_normalize.
 Second, we created a string with the URL to the JSON data we want to save as an Excel file.
-Now, the next thing we do to use the get method which sends a GET request to our URL.
+Now, the next thing we do is to use the get method, which sends a GET request to our URL.
 Briefly, this is pretty much reading in the webpage that we want, and we can, then, use the json method to get the json data.
-Finally, we used the json_normalize to create a dataframe that we save as an Excel file.
-Again, saving the data we read from the JSON file is done with the to_excel method.
+Finally, we used the json_normalize to create a dataframe that we saved as an Excel file.
+Again, saving the data we read from the JSON file uses the to_excel method.